ehmpathy/sql-schema-control/readme.md

 # Schema Control

 # Scope
-Schema Control intends to simplify and automate, as much as possible, database schema management.
+Schema Control intends to simplify, automate, and clarify, as much as possible, database schema management.

+This includes:
+- DDL and DCL management
+  - including migrations
+- Database Resource Syncing
+  - e.g., tables, sprocs, etc
+- Provisioning Data and Non-Standard Resources
+  - e.g., initial data
+  - e.g., resource definitions that are not yet fully supported

+And Enables:
+- Eliminating manual DDL and DCL queries and manual data provisioning
+- Database management in CICD
+- Automatically provisioning databases for integration testing
+- Guarantees that all database resources are checked into code

 This project takes inspiration from Liquibase and Terraform.